ibmverse/verse-developer/_tutorials/tutorial-ext-widget-reg.markdown

 [//]: # (Copyright IBM Corp.
 2016  All Rights Reserved.)

 layout: default
-title:  "How to register widgets to Verse"
+title:  "Registering extensions in Verse"
 categories:
 ---

 ### {{page.title}}

-The configurations of Verse extensions must be loaded and registered into Verse internal widget registry.
-The registered extensions will be rendered on Verse UI, and can be used by users.
+The configuration of a Verse extension must be loaded and registered in the Verse internal widget registry.
+The registered extension is rendered in the Verse user interface, where it is available to users.
+In a production environment, Verse extensions are configured and enabled only by organization administrators, using the Connections App Registry.

-In production environment, Verse extension are configured and enabled only by administrators.
-A administration interface which is Connections AppRegistry can be used by administrators to fulfill the job.
-The registered Verse extensions can be used by all users within an organization in different browsers.
+In a development environment, you can use the Verse Developer Chrome Extension toolkit to register extensions locally for testing.
+Extensions registered with the Verse Developer Chrome Extension are available only on your computer with the Google Chrome browser, and cannot be accessed from other devices.

-For a developer who is developing a widget needs a convenient way to register widgets into Verse for debugging, the [Verse Developer Chrome Extension][2] can be used for this purpose.
-By this method, the registered extension can not be used by the other users in different machine.
-And only the Chrome browser is supported for this method.
-Please see [Install Verse Developer Chrome Extension][3] for how to get and use the toolkit.
+See [Installing the Verse Developer Chrome Extension][3] for instructions on downloading and installing this toolkit.